Skip to content

 • Quiet: Make sure your sleeping environment is as quiet as possible - if in doubt, earplugs will help.

-• fragrances: Maybe you can Smells like lavender or chamomile help you fall asleep.
+• Fragrances: Maybe you can Smells like lavender or chamomile help you fall asleep.

-using a weighted blanket
+Use a weighted blanket

-Weighted blankets are becoming increasingly popular - they are supposed to calm the parasympathetic nervous system and thus reduce stress.
+Weighted blankets are becoming increasingly popular – they are said to calm the parasympathetic nervous system and thus reduce stress.
 These blankets are usually filled with small glass beads and weigh around seven kilograms.

 Find a sleeping position